Rapoport-Zink spaces of Hodge type: Moduli of -divisible groups with Tate tensors

 \end{enumerate} Granting this claim, it follows that $\breve\M$ represents $\RZ\com{s_\alpha}_{\BX,G}$ in the unramified PEL case; indeed, the ``Kottwitz determinant condition'' and Definition~\ref{def:RZG}(\ref{def:RZG:Kottwitz}) can be matched in the identical way as in the unramified EL case.

 Let us first show that (\ref{prop:ELnPEL:RZ})$\Rightarrow$(\ref{prop:ELnPEL:WK}).
-For this, we may replace $\Spf A$ by some \'etale covering to assume that the torsor $P_{\wt A}$ is trivial.
+For this, we may replace $\Spf A$ by some \'etale covering (of formal schemes) to assume that the torsor $\cP_{\wt A}$ is trivial.
 Then the $\fo_B$-linearity of $\lambda$ follows from the full faithfulness of the Dieudonn\'e theory over $A/p$ (\emph{cf.} \cite{dejong:crysdieubyformalrigid}) and Grothendieck-Messing deformation theory.